yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 ### YugabyteDB Anywhere-managed configuration

-If you use YugabyteDB Anywhere to configure, own, and manage a full cross-region deployment of Virtual Private Cloud (VPC), YugabyteDB Anywhere generates a YugabyteDB-specific VPC in each selected region, then interconnects them, as well as the VPC in which YugabyteDB Anywhere is deployed, using [VPC peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html).
+If you use YugabyteDB Anywhere to configure, own, and manage a full cross-region deployment of Virtual Private Clouds (VPCs), YugabyteDB Anywhere generates a YugabyteDB-specific VPC in each selected region, then interconnects them (including the VPC in which YugabyteDB Anywhere is deployed) using [VPC peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html).
 This mode also sets up all other relevant sub-components in all regions, such as subnets, security groups, and routing table entries.

 You have an option to provide the following: